RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Discussion

 \section{Discussion}

 This article introduces the RDA-PSO method, which is a novel computational approach that efficiently estimates the diffusion coefficient $D$ associated with mark-release-recapture (MRR) experiments.
-The only assumption is that the dispersal of insects in those experiments is diffusive.
+The only assumptions we make are that the dispersal of insects in those experiments is diffusive (with bias in the attracting region of the capture sites), and that MRR experiments are conducted in the absence of advection, in an environment where most of the geographic heterogeneity is associated with the presence of capture sites (houses or traps).
 Input data consist of temporal and spatial recapture ratios (defined in Section \ref{sec:AppRecapPerc}) and the output is an estimate of $D$, called $D_{RDA}$.
-The method itself (see Section \ref{sec:CompModel} as well as Appendices \ref{sec:App_ModelPhases} and \ref{sec:App_PSO}) involves a forward problem in which independent walkers diffuse from a release point and may be recaptured at collection sites whose locations match those used in the MRR experiment.
+The method itself (see Section \ref{sec:CompModel} as well as Appendices \ref{sec:App_ModelPhases} and \ref{sec:App_PSO}) involves a forward problem in which independent walkers diffuse from a release point and may be recaptured at sites whose locations match those used in the MRR experiment.
 Spatial and temporal recapture ratios obtained for each set of random walk ({\tt k}) and trap ({\tt q}, {\tt p}, and ${\tt s}_{\tt e}$) parameters are compared to the observed MRR ratios to define an error, which is minimized in the parameter space by a particle swarm optimization (PSO) method (Section \ref{sec:PSO} and Appendix \ref{sec:App_PSO}).
 The result is an estimate of the values of {\tt k}, {\tt q}, {\tt p}, and ${\tt s}_{\tt e}$ that best match the observed spatial and temporal recapture ratios.
-The estimate of {\tt k} is then converted into an estimate of the diffusion coefficient $D$.
+Our numerical explorations show that although the parameters {\tt q}, {\tt p}, and ${\tt s}_{\tt e}$ are not individually identifiable, the parameter {\tt k} is.
+The latter is then converted into an estimate of the diffusion coefficient $D$.